Initiative

 • Help local conservation actors/NGOs develop their long-term development goals through knowledge sharing and financial support.

-In 2022, SOS Lemurs underwent an independent evaluation to assess the overall performance of the initiative.
+In 2022, the first phase of SOS Lemurs underwent an independent evaluation to assess the overall performance of the initiative.
 It concluded that the initiative was a very successful project, with simple grant-making procedures and accessible to many NGOs, including small entities from civil society.
 Click here to read the full evaluation summary.

 Projects supported by the initiative